rkjc/SeeThruComputerSim/README.md

      0110	XOR 	Bit-wise Binary XOR of the accumulator with the value stored at operand address, saved to accumulator.

 I/O  data transfer instructions
-     1000	LOAD 	Load the accumulator with the value stored at an address.
+     1000	LOAD DIRECT <operand> - Load the accumulator with the value stored at the operand as an address.
+     0111 LOAD INDIRECT <operand> - Load accumulator with value from address pointed to by contents of the address pointed to by the operand.
+     1110 LOAD IMEADIATE <operand> - operand is loaded to accumulator.
      1001	STORE 	Copy the accumulator into an address.

 arithmetic instructions